 Whether you’re taking a 15-minute pause or a 30-minute lunch, a time-restrained break lets you rest and rejuvenate so that you can jump back into it when the timer goes off.

-We all have our ups and downs, and there will be times when we just don’t feel like doing anything productive.
+We all have our ups and downs, and there will be times when we just don’t feel like doing anything productive and think “I don’t want to work.”
 This is normal, and you can do something about it.
-Use any of the above tips to help yourself get motivated to work and improve your big picture outlook.
+Use any of the above tips to help yourself get motivated for work and improve your big picture outlook.

-Take time to start with one of the tips above, and adopt it for your weekly routine.
-You may find your motivation naturally becomes a non-issue as you walk along your career path.
+Knowing how to motivate yourself to go to work is integral whatever your job is.
+Take time to start with one of the tips above, and adopt it for your weekly routine .
+You may find your motivation will naturally become a non-issue as you walk along your career path.

 Featured photo credit: NordWood Themes via unsplash.com